- Mifune Toshirō, a World-Class Act

 Hollywood Debut and the Birth of Mifune Productions

 Some 15 years after his debut, Mifune began to translate his international celebrity into an international career.
 In 1961 he accepted a part in the Mexican film Animas Trujano: El hombre importante (The Important Man; 1961).
 Five years later, he made his Hollywood debut in John Frankenheimer’s Grand Prix (1966).

-Mifune with French actor Alain Delon on the set of Red Sun (Soleil Rouge; 1971), an eclectic western featuring an international cast, including US actor Charles Bronson and Swedish actress Ursula Andress.
+Mifune with French actor Alain Delon on the set of Red Sun (Soleil Rouge; 1971), an eclectic western featuring an international cast, including US actor Charles Bronson and Swiss actress Ursula Andress.

 Even as a bona fide international movie star, Mifune never let fame go to his head.
 By all accounts, he was a hardworking and conscientious actor, considerate of those around him.
 He was fastidiously tidy, even to the point of cleaning up after others.
 He was also kind and generous toward the crew that worked behind the scenes.
 Such character traits earned him the love and esteem of friends and colleagues alike.

 Around the time Mifune was making his overseas debut, the Japanese motion picture industry was facing a crisis.
 The popularity of television was eroding box-office receipts, and the industry was forced to adapt.
 Tōhō decided to close its Kinuta studio in Setagaya and advised Mifune to launch a production company to make his own films.